richb-hanover/Cutie-network-Quality-Test/docs/Theory of Operation.md

   RTT calculation, and increments the sent counter, logging errors if transmission fails.
 - `handleMessage` (src/lib/latency-probe.ts:194):
-  Parses inbound JSON, validates that it’s a latency-probe response, resolves the matching pending probe, updates latency/ jitter aggregates and history, and emits refreshed stats;
+  Parses a received (JSON) probe message, validates that it’s a latency-probe response, resolves the matching pending probe, updates latency/ jitter aggregates and history, and emits refreshed stats;
   returns whether the payload was recognized.